cap-js/docs/node.js/remote-services.md

 ### CSRF-Token Handling

-If the remote system you want to consume requires it, you can enable the new CSRF-token handling of `@sap-cloud-sdk/core` via configuration options: `csrf: true/false` and `csrfInBatch: true/false`.
+If the remote system you want to consume requires it, you can enable the new CSRF-token handling of `@sap-cloud-sdk/core` via configuration options `csrf` and `csrfInBatch`.
 These options allow to configure CSRF-token handling for each remote service separately.

-Global configuration `cds.env.features.fetch_csrf = true` is deprecated.
+#### Basic Configuration

 ```json
 "cds": {